 We live in a world that embraces superficial things, is always looking for whatever is “new and next,” and will ultimately follow things that are only important to them.
-The moral compass of what is right and wrong is ever-changing and it seems that every time we turn on the TV something is going wrong.
-In the middle of this we do see things that excite us and things that are good.
-Maybe its our kids achieving a goal they have worked really hard on, our team excels and is in the state playoffs, we get a promotion at work, we find out that “the news” at the doctor’s office is not as bad as it could have been.
+The moral compass of what is right and wrong is ever-changing, and it seems that every time we turn on the TV something is going wrong.
+In the middle of this, we do see things that excite us and good things.
+Maybe it is our kids achieving a goal they have worked hard on, our team excels and is in the state playoffs, we get a promotion at work, we find out that “the news” at the doctor’s office is not as bad as it could have been.

 The people around us.
-The people that we allow to influence our lives and the people we in return influence is a great indicator if you are following Jesus.
-If you claim to follow Jesus then you should be able to comfortably give exact times, groups, and locations in which you are in biblical community.
-What local church are you a member of?
-What small group are you apart of?
+The people that we allow to influence our lives and the people we in return influence is an excellent indicator if you are following Jesus.
+If you claim to follow Jesus, then you should be able to comfortably give exact times, groups, and locations in which you are in biblical community.
+Where is your local church membership?
+Do you have a small group?
 How are you serving the body of Christ?
-This whole idea that “My relationship with Jesus is private” is simply not biblical.
-When you read the book of Acts, you see the early church on fire for Jesus and you see them accomplishing it together (Acts 2:42-47).
+This whole idea that “My relationship with Jesus is private” is not biblical.
+When you read the book of Acts, you see the early church on fire for Jesus, and you see them accomplishing it together (Acts 2:42-47).
 While a relationship with Jesus is a personal, individual decision, the Christian life is not a solo act.
 A Jesus follower has people praying for and encouraging them while they are doing the same thing for others.
-They also have people in their life they trying to reach with Gospel of Jesus Christ.
+They also have people in their life they are trying to reach with the Gospel of Jesus Christ.

 Our perception of life and eternity.
-A true follower of Jesus has an eternal mindset on all things.
+A faithful follower of Jesus has an eternal mindset on all things.
 When Jesus changes a heart and life, how we deal we conflict, how we react to situations, and how we view what is most important all changes.
-We do not simply live for the here and now.
-A Christ follower knows that eternity is at stake.
-They simply do not go to work with the goal of making money.
+We do not merely live for the here and now.
+A Christ-follower knows that eternity is at stake.
+They do not go to work to make money.
 While bills must be paid, we go to work and view it as a mission field.
-A Jesus following high school football player is not simply on the team to break records and get a scholarship.
-He views his team as a mission field.
+A Jesus following high school football player is not merely on the team to break records and get a scholarship.
+He considers his team as a mission field.
 A Christ follower wakes up with this on their mind, “Jesus, how can I love and pursue you more today than I did yesterday?”

-The manner in which we pray.
+How we pray.
 The more we follow Jesus, the more we will be conformed to His ways and thoughts.
 I love to hear a genuine, heartfelt, prayer of a faithful saint.
-In this you will hear struggles, victories, and a heart for the nations.
-A true Christ follower rarely prays for something that will only benefit themselves.
+In this, you will listen to struggles, victories, and a heart for the nations.
+A loyal Christ follower rarely prays for something that will only benefit themselves.
 A key question to consider here is, “Do I tend to pray more selfishly or sacrificially?”
 Your prayers and your “Christmas wish list” should not sound the same.
-While it is definitely appropriate and encouraged to pray for your walk with Jesus and things on your heart, a Christ follower is always others-focused.
+While it is appropriate and encouraged to pray for your walk with Jesus and things on your heart, a Christ follower is always others-focused.

 John 15:8 (CSB), “My Father is glorified by this: that you produce much fruit and prove to be my disciples.”